-This Fresh Mint Vinaigrette is a refreshing summer salad dressing that is perfect for making use of any type of mint from your garden.
-It’s so simple to make and tastes amazing on fresh summer produce!
+This easy homemade Mint Vinaigrette recipe is a refreshing summer salad dressing that is perfect for making use of any type of mint from your garden.
+It's so simple to make and tastes amazing on fresh summer produce!

 - Olive oil - use high quality, bright and fruity olive oil for this vinaigrette.
 This will keep the flavor profile from being too spicy or muddy.
 I like California Olive Ranch everyday olive oil for salad dressings.

-- White balsamic vinegar – while a white balsamic vinegar tastes very similar to regular balsamic, the light/clear color lets the color of the mint in the dressing shine through and keeps the salad from looking muddy.
+- White balsamic vinegar - while white balsamic tastes similar to regular balsamic, the light/clear color lets the color of the mint in the dressing shine through and keeps the salad from looking muddy.
 Delallo white balsamic vinegar is a favorite of mine!